 ● Equipment must be returned to the rental shop with the boots buckled.

-● Program participants in any program are entitled to the following discounted lift ticket rates on non-program days.
+● Program partcipants in any program are entitled to a discounted lift ticket rates on non-program days – see your registration info for this season’s discount.
 You must present your program ID to receive the discount.
 There is no discount on rental equipment.

 Program registrations are not transferable (unless the change is approved BEFORE the first day of the program).
 If for some reason you cancel your registration before the first day of the program, there will be a $25 administrative cancellation fee per transaction.
 After the program starts, there will be no refunds made.
 In the case of an injury or illness that will prevent the registrant from completing the program, a credit (not a refund) will be issued when we receive a doctor's letter stating that the registrant is unable to participate in the program.

 The Ridge does not as a general rule cancel programs because of the weather – if it’s too hot, too cold, raining, snowing, etc. The program runs as long as we have appropriate terrain open that can be skied safely.
 In the rare event that a day has to be canceled, you will receive an email and there will be a make-up night at the end of the program.
 If you choose not to come because of the weather, you will not be entitled to a make-up.

 Skiing and snowboarding can be enjoyed in many ways.
 At areas, you may see people using alpine skis, snowboards, telemark skis, cross country skis, and other specialized equipment, such as that used by the disabled.
 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
 Observe the code listed below, and share with other skiers and riders the responsibility for a great skiing experience.